Python Data Type Conversion Tutorial

 Conversion to Octal

-Octal is another number system with less symbols to use than the conventional decimal number system.
+Octal is another number system with fewer symbols to use than the conventional decimal number system.
 Octal is base eight, which means that eight symbols are used to represent all the quantities.
 They are 0, 1, 2, 3, 4, 5, 6 and 7.
 After 7 is 10, since 8 doesn't exist.

 Just like you used powers of two in binary to determine the value of a number, you will use powers of 8 since this is base eight.